JGS, Inc. Executive Council Biographies

 Howard Rotblatt, Secretary, has been a bank examiner for more than 20 years.
 Prior to that, he had been an assistant nursing home administrator at several health care facilities in the New York City area.
 The son of a Holocaust survivor, he has been researching his family history from the Lodz area of Poland for the past ten years.

 Paul Silverstone is the author of several books on naval vessels and recently completed a five-volume series covering all US warships from 1775 to 2007.
 He does genealogical research on his extended family with particular emphasis on families from Winnipeg, Makow Mazowiecki & Shumskoye.
 Paul has been a member of the Executive Council since December 1996 and was Treasurer of the Jewish Genealogical Society, Inc. from 2000 to 2007.
 He was the treasurer of the International Association of Jewish Genealogical Societies (IAJGS) from 2009 to 2015.

-Steve Stein, Webmaster, is a retired software professional and manager with more than 40 years in the telecommunications industry.
+Steve Stein, President and Webmaster, is a retired software professional and manager with more than 40 years in the telecommunications industry.
 He has been researching his own and his wife's genealogies for more than 35 years, whose origins include Lithuania, Belarus, Poland, Slovakia, Hungary, Ukraine and Romania.
 He has volunteered for H-SIG and JOWBR, is currently coordinating research projects and the KehilaLinks page related to Nyasvizh, Belarus, and hopes to start one for Kupel, Ukraine in the near future.
 He has served as president both of the local day school and his synagogue.

 Richard Werbin Vice President Membership, now retired, served for more than 20 years as VP in Computer Systems Architecture at Prudential Financial and Chase Manhattan Bank.
 He was active in application development plus data analysis and worked with data center server administrators.
 He was an officer and webmaster for the NY chapter of the Institute for Operations Research and Management Sciences (INFORMS).
 Richard holds a PhD in Physics from Columbia University.
 His grandparents came from Poland and the Ukraine in the early years of the 20th century.
 His wife Susan’s family is from Romania and Poland.
 According to an autosomal DNA analysis, they are 5th cousins.